 If you have some time to kill, Spa Valmont is the perfect place to get rid of the tension in your joints and make your skin silky smooth.
 If you're looking to energize yourself, you can also hit the amazing fitness area.

-Things to see on road trip from Boston to Montreal
+Things to see on a road trip from Boston to Montreal

 Although it's short, the road trip from Boston to Montreal is full of places to visit and things to do.
 Whether you feel like breaking out the hiking boots or finding somewhere cozy to settle in, here's a list of places you might find worth the detour:

 - Cambridge - If you're starting in Boston, you might as well visit Cambridge.
-It's home to both Harvard and MIT, and a plenty of cool historical landmarks.
+It's home to both Harvard and MIT and plenty of cool historical landmarks.

 - America's Stonehenge - As the name suggests, this group of rocks is reminiscent of the classic Stonehenge monument.

-- Portsmouth - This historic seaport is a popular tourist destination, and there's loads of museums and preserved buildings you can visit.
-You can walk around 17th century houses at Strawbery Banke Museum, or shop for antiques at downtown Market Square.
+- Portsmouth - This historic seaport is a popular tourist destination, and there are loads of museums and preserved buildings you can visit.
+You can walk around 17th-century houses at Strawbery Banke Museum, or shop for antiques at downtown Market Square.

 - Green Mountain National Forest - A beautiful assortment of natural vistas and scenic waterfalls call this forest.